m-nikolaidis/HPV16-Genotyper/README.md

 If no output directory is specified the results are thrown into the script directory with the Fasta input

 filename prefix (without the extension) and the current date

+# lineage snp graph
+This graph is showing the A,B,C,D specfic SNPs and the BCD specific So we can divide the A from the non-A